tucked/pbnh/README.md

 [2023-02-28 07:07:03 +0000] [1] [INFO] Reason: App failed to load.
 ```

+#### WSGI

+Gunicorn serves the project, and configuration for it can be bind-mounted to `/pbnh/gunicorn.conf.py`.

+See https://docs.gunicorn.org/en/stable/configure.html#configuration-file for more information.

 ### Initialization

 For the sake of demonstration, this guide will set up an SQLite database.